 I used to love granola bars as a kid.
 Especially the ones with chocolate chips or a chocolate coating on them, but somewhere along the life’s journey, the love affair ended.

 Then, about a year ago, we were on the road and we had stopped in an REI to pick up some supplies.
-Needing a quick pick-me-up, I grudgingly sorted through their health/power/energy/granola/random-good-for-you-so-you-can-go-all-day-but-tastes-like-crap bars.
+Needing a quick pick-me-up, I grudgingly sorted through their health/power/energy/granola/random-good-for-you-so-you-can-go-all-day-but-tastes-less-than-desirable bars.

 I looked for something at least somewhat appealing.
 After all, it had been years since I’d given anything in the granola bar classification a chance.
 Finally I settled on a fruit and nut bar.
 Couldn’t be that bad, right?
 It looked about as appealing as a bar could through cellophane packaging.